Overtime during peak periods: how to motivate your staff

 Extra pay for overtime

 The law does not say how much extra pay (in Dutch) your employee should receive for working overtime.
 But it is included in the CAO.
-If you do not use a CAO, you must include your own employment contract.
+If you do not use a CAO, you must include this your own employment contract.
 If the employment contract does not include agreements for overtime pay, then you must make specific agreements with the employee before they can work overtime.

 “We offer 50% extra pay for working weekends”, says Manon van der Ende from NON.
 “That is very unusual in the hospitality industry.
 But we feel that hospitality is a profession, and we treat our employees like professionals.
 Just like a doctor or a builder.”